imladris20/simplefolio/know_how_README.md

 ## Features

-‚ö°Ô∏è Modern UI Design + Reveal Animations\
+??°Ô??
+Modern UI Design + Reveal Animations\
-‚ö°Ô∏è One Page Layout\
+??°Ô??
+One Page Layout\
-‚ö°Ô∏è Styled with Bootstrap v4.3 + Custom SCSS\
+??°Ô??
+Styled with Bootstrap v4.3 + Custom SCSS\
-‚ö°Ô∏è Fully Responsive\
+??°Ô??
+Fully Responsive\
-‚ö°Ô∏è Valid HTML5 & CSS3\
+??°Ô??
+Valid HTML5 & CSS3\
-‚ö°Ô∏è Optimized with Parcel\
+??°Ô??
+Optimized with Parcel\
-‚ö°Ô∏è Well organized documentation
+??°Ô??
+Well organized documentation

 To view the demo: **[click here](https://the-simplefolio.netlify.app/)**

 ---

-## Why do you need a portfolio? ‚òùÔ∏è
+## Why do you need a portfolio? ???Ô∏?

 - Professional way to showcase your work
 - Increases your visibility and online presence
-- Shows you‚Äôre more than just a resume
+- Shows you???re more than just a resume

-## Getting Started üöÄ
+## Getting Started ????

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-### Prerequisites üìã
+### Prerequisites ????

 You'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [NPM](http://npmjs.com)) installed on your computer.